Shah Faesal: Controversies

-Faesal Shah wrote bold social media posts even as a bureaucrat.
+Shah Faesal wrote many bold social media posts as a bureaucrat.
 In July 2018, when he was a civil servant, he had posted a tweet, writing:

 "Population +patriarchy +illiteracy +alcohol +porn +technology +anarchy = rapistan".

 People had said his tweet was in relation to India, but he had later clarified it was not.
 However disciplinary action was taken by the Jammu and Kashmir government as well as the central government's Ministry of Personnel, Public Grievances and Pensions and the inquiry was still going on before his resignation.

 During the 2016 Kashmir unrest, Faesal had urged the national media not to use his pictures for drawing a comparison with Burhan Wani, a Kashmiri militant and commander of Hizbul Mujahideen.
 During this episode he had threatened to resign through a Facebook post if such primetime propaganda did not stop.
 In 2019, Hizbul Mujahideen circulated a poster warning people about Shah Faesal.

 In February 2019, the Ministry of Home Affairs withdrew the security cover of 155 people in Jammu and Kashmir, and this included Shah Faesal, who had until then had been provided security as a bureaucrat.

 On 14 August 2019 he was detained while flying out of IGI Airport to Turkey and sent back to Kashmir.